 How much time last week did you spend looking outside the box you work in?
 Outside that office door of yours there’s a whole lot going on and as we get caught up running our businesses it can be easy to let the world go past … just a little!

 Here’s the thing.
-With tech, industry, competitors and client needs changing constantly we need to devote time each week looking at what’s going on out there.
-Easy, no … there are only so many hours in the day and we are all busy.
-But in order to be around for the long term and hopefully be a leader in your industry you need your eyes wide open to new possibilities, ways you can do business, ways you can help your clients and support & motivate your team.
+With tech, industry, competitors and clients’ needs changing constantly, we need to devote time each week to looking at what’s going on out there.
+Easy?
+Not really.
+There are only so many hours in the day and we are all busy.
+But in order to be around for the long term and hopefully be a leader in your industry, you need your eyes wide open to new possibilities, ways you can do business, ways you can help your clients, and support & motivate your team.

 How to do this is the least time possible?
 Work it into your daily routine.
 I’m as guilty as the next person of shutting myself off in order to get through my daily to do list, but, when I’m being good, here are some ways I keep up with the wide, wide world:

 - Use a news aggregator (such as Feedly) to daily scan through articles, Google alerts, newsletters and updates.
 When you come across an article with tools you can implement, save it to Evernote or a private Pinterest board to review in detail later.
 While you’re scanning your feeds, share any of interest to your networks.
 Content marketing while you update your knowledge.